UCANR-IGIS/uasimg/README.md

 # Drone Image Utilities

-`uasimg` helps manage images taken from an unmanned aerial vehicle (drone) that have been collected with the intent to stitch into 2D amd 3D products.
-The package does **not** stitch images, but helps you create catalogs of your image data, examine their locations and properties, export image centroids and estimated footprints as GIS files, and create world files so individual images can be viewed in GIS software.
+`uasimg` helps manage images taken from an unoccupied aerial vehicle (UAV, or drone) that have been collected with the intent to stitch them into 2D and 3D products with photogrammetry software.
+The package does **not** stitch images, but helps you create catalogs of your image data, examine their locations and properties, export image centroids and estimated footprints as GIS files, convert formats, and create world files for individual images can be viewed in GIS software.

 ## Applications